 Wildlife Rehabilitation Training

 The International Wildlife Rehabilitation Council (IWRC) offers the most well-known wildlife rehabilitation certification program.
-The Certified Wildlife Rehabilitator (CWR) designation is achieved through passage of a comprehensive written exam.
+The Certified Wildlife Rehabilitator (CWR) designation is achieved through the passage of a comprehensive written exam.

 Certified Wildlife Rehabilitators must renew their certification every two years and complete two units of continuing education.
-Continuing education credits may consist of 8 hours of attendance at a conference or training event, presentation of a paper at an approved conference, or publication of a paper in a peer-reviewed wildlife journal.
+Continuing education credits may consist of eight hours of attendance at a conference or training event, presentation of a paper at an approved conference, or publication of a paper in a peer-reviewed wildlife journal.

 Many wildlife rehabilitation training courses are offered at wildlife centers and community colleges.

 The International Wildlife Rehabilitation Council offers both in-person physical classes and online classes related to wildlife rehabilitation.
 Offerings for physical classes include basic wildlife rehabilitation, pain and wound management, parasitology, and zoonoses.
 Physical classes are offered at many different locations across the country throughout the year.
 Online class offerings include oil spill volunteering, pain management, parasitology, and wound management.
 Course costs range from $65 to $260, as of 2019, with discounted rates available for members of the IWRC.